S-Mae/nfcore-viralrecon-analysis/README.md

 - The critical role of metadata organization (samplesheets, primers).
 - The value of IGV for visually confirming computational results.

-Ultimately, this experience reinforced one principle:
+This experience reinforced one principle:

 **“Tools don’t replace thinking, they amplify it.”**